 What do you think?

 I'm just going to say it it's numbers.

 We're going to be looking today at the numbers you need to be across to grow your business.
 But before you switch off this episode, I'm sure there's many of you that just want to turn off runaway, go listen to something else, stay with me, because I can actually guarantee with you that the information that I'm going to share with you today, will do one of three things.
 It will save you more money.
 It could save your business.
 That's a bit cool, but honestly, I'm not joking.
 When I get into some of this stuff with our clients, it does save businesses.
 And number three is going to give you a bloody big wake up call.
 If nothing more as to the stuff that you really should be across.

 Well, it's my mission honestly, hand on heart.
-I feel really strongly about this, a mission of mine to improve the financial and analytic understanding of women in business.
-You ladies have got to be across this stuff.
+I feel really strongly about this.
 We literally see hundreds of clients a year and the majority of them are not across what I'm about to take you through now, or across very little of it.
 But ultimately by the end of working with us, of course, it's a very different story.
 And I would like that story to be different for you too.

 So what I'm going to do now is take you through a top line view of the numbers that we dive into with our clients, the numbers that you need to be across that will help you grow your business.
 And in all honesty, potentially even save it.
 Okay.
 So let's start with the first thing I want to discuss, which is financial management.